Kanangnut/Predicting-Stock-Market-Index-Using-LSTM-yFinance/README.md

 The model can predict the trend of the actual stock prices quite closely.

 <b>Observation and Conclusion:</b><br>
-Comparison of training:<br>
+From comparison of training result the accuracy of the model can be enhanced by training with more data and increasing the LSTM layers.<br><br>
 Result of 1006 dataset<br>
 ![image](https://github.com/Kanangnut/Predicting-Stock-Using-LSTM-Neural-networks-yFinance/assets/130201193/d46328ff-ae93-4b8f-9aaf-f49abfb602af)

 Result of 3286 dataset<br>
 ![image](https://github.com/Kanangnut/Predicting-Stock-Using-LSTM-Neural-networks-yFinance/assets/130201193/ec3628f8-4e5e-439d-a73a-2436c8d26b68)

-The accuracy of the model can be enhanced by training with more data and increasing the LSTM layers.